Building SQL Instructions

 Example 1

-concat("SELECT * FROM users WHERE id = ", $.For_Each.Input.Payload.id)
+concat("SELECT * FROM users WHERE id = ", $.For_Each.Input.Payload.id)-

 The instruction retrieves all data for a specific user from a table, based on an

-: The Concat function is used to join (or concatenate) two or more strings into a single string. -
+concat: The Concat function is used to join (or concatenate) two or more strings into a single string. -

-"SELECT * FROM users WHERE id = "
+"SELECT * FROM users WHERE id = ": instructs the database to:-

 Select (